filecoin-project/venus/CONTRIBUTING.md

    * `Warning`: noteworthy but not completely unexpected
    * `Error`: a truly unexpected condition that should not happen in Real Life and that a dev should go look at
  * Protocol messages are nouns (eg, `DealQuery`, `DealResponse`) and their handlers are verbs (eg, `QueryDeal`)
+ * Do not put implementation inline in command functions.
+Command implementation should be minimal, calling out functionality that exists elsewhere (eg on the node).
+Commands implementation is an important API which gets muddled when implementation happens inline in command functions.

 ## Error Handling